renancaraujo/omesh/flutter/mesh/README.md

 This is expected behavior, as the xyY color space relies on illumination to interpolate colors, black cannot be interpolated.

-As a workaround, try to set a minimal value to at least one of the color channels (R, G or B).
+As a workaround, try to set a minimal value to at least one of the color channels (R, G, or B).

 In other words: